 A more detailed comparison of civil service and private sector pay is in Hay's 2005 Pay Market Comparability Study which contains the following telling chart.
 (The bottom two lines are SCS remuneration inc. pension; I&S = industrial & service sector, excluding financial services and main board members; TR = total remuneration.)

-Turning to job security, the same Hay report notes that, although SCS staff turnover remained low at around 10%, it was on a rising trend.
+The same Hay report notes that, although SCS staff turnover remained low at around 10%, it was on a rising trend.
 Also, recent SSRB reports confirm that only 20-30% of SCS leavers do so on retirement.
 The others resign or come to the end of fixed term contracts or are encouraged to leave with the help of early retirement packages.
 Just as in the higher levels of the private sector, there is a high attrition rate at age 50 and above.
 Click here for more detail.

 Finally, successive SSRB reports have expressed increasing concern about the dual market in SCS recruitment, as around half of all SCS appointments have in recent years been made from outside the SCS itself, and very often at significantly higher salaries.
 One SSRB report a few years ago noted that internal recruits to Pay Band 2 were appointed at salaries which averaged £92,000, whilst the equivalent figure for external candidates was £102,500.
 See the latest SSRB reports for further detail, comment and analysis.